robvanson/VowelBender/Examples/Source Formant examples/README.md

 Examples of re-synthesized speech using unchanged formants (*Resynthesis*).
 For each combination of voice sound source, i.e., *LPC error*, *Phonation*, *Pulse Train*, and *De-emphasized Pulse Train*, and formant algorithm, i.e., *Burg*, *Robust*, and *Split-Levinson*.
 Single utterances of a female, *mjd*, and male *apr* speaker are used.

+All audio files have been converted to MP3 format for storage efficiency.

 ## Female speaker

 Orignal recording: [mjd_chp19_utt030.mp3](mjd_chp19_utt030.mp3)